FamilySearch/GEDCOM/specification/gedcom-2-data-types.md

     and should be avoided in datasets that are expected to be shared on the web or with unknown parties, but may be appropriate for close collaboration between parties with known similar file structures.

-- A URI reference with all of the following:
+- A URL with all of the following:
     - no scheme
     - not beginning with `/` (U+002F)
     - not containing any path segments equal to `..` (U+002E U+002E)